cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

   // the tokens to be exchanged
   sell_token : Coin
   buy_token: Coin;
-  // the sender address
+  // the maker's address
   maker_address: string;
-  // the sender's address on the taker chain maker_receiving_address string;
+  // the maker's address on the taker chain maker_receiving_address string;
   // if desired_taker is specified,
   // only the desired_taker is allowed to take this order
-  // this is address on the taker chain
+  // this is the address on the taker chain
   desired_taker: string;
   create_timestamp: int64;
   expired_timestamp: int64;